The strong global dimension of piecewise hereditary algebras: Introduction

 This theorem is related to the second fundamental result mentioned above in the following way.
 Let $A$ and $H$ be algebras such that $H$ is hereditary and $\mathcal D^b({\rm mod}\,A)\simeq \mathcal D^b({\rm mod}\,H)$.
 Assume that $A_0=H,\ldots,A_{\ell+1}=A$ is a sequence of algebras such that $A_i={\rm End}_{A_{i-1}}(M^{(i-1)})^{\rm op}$ for a tilting $A_{i-1}$-module $M^{(i-1)}$ for every $i$.
 Then there exist tilting objects $T^{(0)},\ldots, T^{(\ell)}$ in $\mathcal D^b({\rm mod}\,H)$ such that $A_i\simeq {\rm End}(T^{(i-1)})^{\rm op}$ for every $i$, and which correspond to the tilting modules $M^{(0)},\ldots,M^{(\ell)}$ under suitable triangle equivalences $\mathcal D^b({\rm mod}\,H)\simeq \mathcal D^b({\rm mod}\,A_i)$.
 Then ${\rm End}(T^{(0)})^{\rm op}$ is tilted, and it follows from \cite[Thm.
 4.2]{MR2578597} that ${\rm s.gl.dim.}\,{\rm End}(T^{(i-1)})^{\rm op}\leqslant i+2$ for every $i$.
 When $H$ is of finite representation type the sequence $A_0,\ldots,A_{\ell+1}$ may be chosen such that $M^{(i)}$ is an APR tilting module for every $i$.
 In such a situation $T^{(i)}$ is obtained from $T^{(i-1)}$ by a tilting mutation.
 From this point of view, Theorem~\ref{thmb} expresses the strong global dimension as the infimum of the number $\ell+2$ of terms in all possible sequences $A_0,\ldots,A_{\ell+1}$.

-The proof of Theorem~\ref{thma} and Theorem~\ref{thmb} is based on the description of ${\rm s.gl.dim.}\,{\rm End}(T)^{\rm op}$ in terms of the connected components of the Auslander-Reiten quiver of $\mathcal T$ in which specific direct summands of $T$ lie.
+The proofs of Theorem~\ref{thma} and Theorem~\ref{thmb} are based on the description of ${\rm s.gl.dim.}\,{\rm End}(T)^{\rm op}$ in terms of the connected components of the Auslander-Reiten quiver of $\mathcal T$ in which specific direct summands of $T$ lie.
 The Auslander-Reiten structure of $\mathcal T$ is described in \cite{MR935124}.